class ref name: unithread_o

 returns the return value of the last background task invocation performed.
 If there is no current background job, 0 is returned.
 Optionally the error indicator parameter is set to whatever the current background job has set it to, unless there is no job at the moment, in which case it is set to 0.

-• pi: an error indicator output 'flag' variable.
+PARAMETERSpi: an error indicator output 'flag' variable.
 The value of this variable is set by the application.
 If there is no current background task, it is set to 0.
+RETURNS: same as the return value of the current background task, or 0 if there is no task.

 If the background task completed successfully, it should be set to 0.